 Hi!
 My name is Lane Wilkinson, though my friends call me “Wilk”.
 We’re friends, right?
 I mean, if you cared enough to click on the ‘About’ link you must be at least somewhat interested in being friends.
 After all, friendship begins with caring.
 You know what?
 Let’s just cut to the chase and be friends already, we’ll seal the deal with a bro-grab.

 Oh.
 That’s right.
 How can we awkwardly hug if you don’t know where I live?
-Well, I’m a Reference and Instruction Librarian at the University of Tennessee at Chattanooga.
+Well, I’m the Head of Library Instruction at the University of Tennessee at Chattanooga.
 I moved to the ‘Noog in 2009 after spending my formative years in Hamtramck, Michigan with my beautiful wife Khristy, where we attended the graduate Philosophy program at Wayne State University.

 I won’t bore you with the details (rhymes with “mob jarket”), but I switched to Library and Information Science when I got my Master’s in Philosophy.
 The choice just made sense.
 As an adjunct philosophy instructor at Wayne State, Michigan-Dearborn, and other colleges, I really loved teaching Freshman-level classes, but I was increasingly frustrated by the terrible research skills I was encountering.
 I wanted to help these kids out.
 As a philosopher, I was keenly interested in the philosophy of information.
 Being a librarian seemed to allow me to address all of this and more.
 So, I suckered the school into giving me an MLIS in 2008.